yuanpengtu/Hint2Gen/README.md

 - `--api-keys`: one or more OpenAI API keys
 - `--base-url`: optional OpenAI-compatible base URL

-## Relation to the paper

-This repository currently covers the **code-structured hint generation** part of the overall Hint2Gen pipeline.

-In the paper, these structured hints are used in two ways:

-- as auxiliary inference-time inputs that improve existing generation models even **without retraining**
-- as conditioning signals for training **Hint2Gen**, our FLUX.1 Kontext-based model

-So this repository should be viewed as the released hint-construction component, not yet as the full training code for all paper experiments.

 ## Citation

 If you use this project or the benchmark, please cite the paper: